NextLevelTribe/dotnet-templates/templates/content/SolutionTemplates/CleanArchitecture-ClientServer/README.md

 📁
 ├─📁 .config                             # Desired State Configuration (DSC) scripts to setup the development environment.
+├─📁 src                                 # Source code of the application │ ├─📁 CleanArchitecture.ApiService      # ASP.NET Core Web API project that serves as the backend.
+Contains the Presentation (API), Infrastucture, Adapter, and the Application layers.
-├─📁 src                                 # Source code of the application │ ├─📁 CleanArchitecture.AppHost         # .NET Aspire orchestrator project designed to connect and configure the different projects and services of your app.
+│ ├─📁 CleanArchitecture.AppHost         # .NET Aspire orchestrator project designed to connect and configure the different projects and services of your app.
+│ ├─📁 CleanArchitecture.Domain          # Domain layer.
 │ ├─📁 CleanArchitecture.ServiceDefaults # .NET Aspire shared project to manage configurations that are reused across the projects in your solution related to resilience, service discovery, and telemetry.
-│ ├─📁 CleanArchitecture.Weather         # Weather microservice.
-│ └─📁 CleanArchitecture.Web             # Presentation layer: Blazor web app.
+│ └─📁 CleanArchitecture.Web             # Blazor Web App project that serves as the Client app.
+├─📁 tests
+│ ├─📁 CleanArchitecture.ApiService.FunctionalTests
-├─📁 tests                               # Unit and integration tests │ └─📁 CleanArchitecture.AppHost.IntegrationTests
+│ └─📁 CleanArchitecture.AppHost.IntegrationTests
-├─🗎 .editorconfig            # Codeing styles.
+├─🗎 .editorconfig            # Coding styles.
 ├─🗎 .gitignore
 ├─🗎 Directory.Build.props    # Solution level project settings.
 ├─🗎 Directory.Packages.props # Solution level Central Package Management.